7RU7H/Archive/APIs/API-Hacking.md

 - Review all API calls returning or handling any classified data - sensitive or personally identifiable information (PII)

 #### Lack of Resources & Rate Limiting

+Both lack of resource and controls to enforce rate usage of resources can lead to Denial of Service (DoS), [*but also leaves the door open to authentication flaws such as brute force.*](https://owasp.org/www-project-api-security/)

+Mitigations and Prevention:
+- Use docker with ease of use over limit [memory](https://docs.docker.com/config/containers/resource_constraints/#memory), [CPU](https://docs.docker.com/config/containers/resource_constraints/#cpu), [number of restarts](https://docs.docker.com/engine/reference/commandline/run/#restart-policies---restart), [file descriptors, and processes](https://docs.docker.com/engine/reference/commandline/run/#set-ulimits-in-container---ulimit).
+- Implement a limit on how often a client can call the API within a defined timeframe.
+- Notify the client when the limit is exceeded by providing the limit number and the time at which the limit will be reset.
+- Add proper server-side validation for query string and request body parameters, specifically the one that controls the number of records to be returned in the response.
+- Define and enforce maximum size of data on all incoming parameters and payloads such as maximum length for strings and maximum number of elements in arrays.

 #### Broken Function Level Authorisation